mnbvmnbv2/video-group-merger/README.md

 5. NB: Cannot go back and rerun from 3. now!!

+9. Added sorting in mergersdata, but filenames should be named 01 if numbers go above 9 for example

 Do not run mergersdata after mergers, or upload as it overwrites the json-file.

 KNown bug, sorting (by date etc) is not always correct.